 How to choose and wear a legend: the souvenir jacket or sukajan

 After seeing Nicolas Winding Refn's Drive , I thought I could look as cool as Ryan Gosling.
-And that was mainly through the shiny jacket embroidered with a yellow scorpion that he wore throughout the film.
-So, I set out in pursuit of a similar jacket, just for me, that would immediately transform me into a thug with a big heart.
+And that mainly came from the shiny, embroidered yellow scorpion jacket he wore throughout the movie.
+So I set out on a hunt for a similar jacket, just for me, that would instantly transform me into a big-hearted thug.

-And every time I put on one of these jackets, I looked as credible as Michael Cera on a Harley Davidson.
+And every time I put one of these jackets on, I was as believable as Michael Cera on a Harley Davidson.

-After thinking about it, I couldn't see myself with this pack leader's jacket on my shoulders, this jacket for leading an extraordinary life, for breaking down and saving the world from the apocalypse... validating my transport ticket all mornings on the bus.
+After thinking about it, I couldn't see myself wearing this pack leader's jacket on my shoulders, this jacket to lead an extraordinary life, to beat up people and save the world from the apocalypse... validating my transport ticket every morning on the bus.

-Not possible.
-Ciao the charismatic criminal in the moon in sequence shot.
-Bye-bye Kavinsky soundtrack.
+No way.
+Bye to the charismatic criminal in the moon in a sequence shot.
+Bye-bye to the Kavinsky soundtrack.

 Despite everything, and after drying my tears, searching with all my strength for the object of my desire, I was able to develop a certain fascination for this jacket that Gosling was wearing.
 Not so much his, with the scorpion, but this type of jacket in general.

-By digging a little, I was able to learn that it was the souvenir jacket, a flamboyant post-war jacket with mystical embroidery full of colors and secrets, born from the violent and fertile encounter of American and Japanese cultures.
+Digging a little deeper, I learned that it was the souvenir jacket, a flamboyant post-war jacket with mystical embroidery full of colors and secrets, born from the violent and fruitful encounter of American and Japanese cultures.

 Enough to trigger an obsession, right?